vincentkeizer/SignalR-typings-creator/readme.md

 The nuget package contains a post build target which triggers the command line tool for the current project.

-**Note:**

-Installing SignalR typings nuget package will also install signalr-1.0.d.ts.
-Please delete this file, this will cause subsequent variable declarations errors.

 ## Features

 * Searches through the assembly for all Hub implementations and creates a definition file in the "Scripts/Typings/signalrhubs" directory of the project.